 - a quick, easy and inexpensive checklist that can be used by professionals to assess children’s language

-This project is collaborative research between the Universities of Cape Town, the Free State, and KwaZulu-Natal, and North-West University, Sefako Makgatho Health Sciences University, and Stellenbosch University, as well as ECD NGOs.
+This project is collaborative research between Stellenbosch University, University of KwaZulu-Natal, North-West University, University of Limpopo, Sefako Makgatho Health Sciences University, UNISA, University of Mpumalanga, University of the Western Cape and University of Cape Town, as well as ECD centres and NGOs.
 We are funded from a range of sources, including the South African Centre for Digital Language Resources (SADiLaR) supported by the Department of Science and Innovation, the National Research Foundation (NRF), the Newton Fund, and Swedish Foundation for International Cooperation in Research and Higher Education (STINT).

 Why is the SA-CDI project important?

 There is a lack of valid and reliable tools to measure typical development and diagnose language delays in African languages.
 These cannot be developed without establishing the stages of language acquisition.
 Creating a locally relevant set of tools requires more than just translation of existing English tools.

 It is essential that we establish norms for language development in early childhood.
 CDIs are parent report instruments that ask parents/caregivers to report on a child’s use of gestures, words and sentences.
 CDIs can measure language development from 8 months to 30 months.
 They are reliable and valid overall indicators of communicative development.